What is new for 2020?

 Our volunteer staff is donating their time and talents to teach and guide during this wonderful clinic.

-All donations received for our events and clinics go right back to help fund future educational programs, community events and habitat projects, and further our conservation mission.
-This clinic continues on because of your generocity.
+All donations received for our events and clinics go right back into help fund future educational programs, community events, fisheries projects, and further our conservation mission.
+This clinic continues on because of your generosity.

 What is the Streamside clinic?